mebusy/notes/dev_notes/AlgorithmII_MST.md

     - In general, in algorithm design this is proven to be affective in all kinds of domains.
     - Trying to come up with a general algorithm that you can prove works efficiently and then using that to help design

+---

+## Kruskal's algorithm

+ - Consider edges in ascending order of weight.
+    - Add next edge to tree *T* unless doing so would create a cycle